JJ0304/Virtual-Memory-Manager/README.md

 SOFE 3950: Operating Systems
 Lab 5

-Designing a Virtual Memory Manager
+Designing a Virtual Memory Manager:
 This project consists of writing a program that translates logical to physical addresses for a virtual address space of size 216 = 65,536 bytes.
 Your program will read from a file containing logical addresses and, using a TLB as well as a page table, will translate each logical address to